Reconstruction of Germany

 The country subsequently began a slow but continuous improvement of its standard of living, with the export of local products, a reduction in unemployment, increased food production, and a reduced black market.

 In 1948, the Deutsche Mark replaced the occupation currency as the currency of the Western occupation zones, leading to their eventual economic recovery.

 By 1950, the UK and France were finally induced to follow the U.S. lead, and stop the dismantling of German heavy industry.
 The country's economic recovery under the newly formed democratic government was, once it was permitted, swift and effective.
-During the mid-1950s, the unemployment rate in Germany was so low that it led to the influx of Turkish immigrants into the country's labor force.
+During the mid-1950s, the unemployment rate in Germany was so low that it led to an influx of Turkish immigrants into the country's labor force.
 Germany's economy continued to improve until the 1973 oil crisis.